Everything you need to know about dental health

 Is fluoride in toothpaste bad for you?

 Fluoride is a naturally occurring mineral, which is toxic in high doses in humans.
 It has been shown to improve the strength and enamel of teeth, which is why it is promoted for dental health.
 In Australia, as long with Europe and USA, fluoride is added to the drinking water to reduce dental cavities in the population.
 Many people believe this is increasing the chances of them being exposed to excessive amounts of fluoride.
 What are the effects of excess fluoride?
 Aside from it being toxic in high doses, which can ultimately result in death, fluoride accumulation in the body can have effects on the endocrine system, induce lipid peroxidation as well as oxidative stress and cell apoptosis.
 For this reason, many people opt for fluoride free toothpaste.
 You might feel that toothpaste with fluoride is safe as you don’t swallow the fluoride.
 Ultimately, the choice is yours.
-You can still clean your teeth and gums effectively with natural toothpaste and you can learn more about fluoride in toothpaste here.
+You can still clean your teeth and gums effectively with natural toothpaste.

 Is mouthwash necessary?